The Energy Regulation and Markets Review: France

 iii Contracts for sale of energy

-The legal unbundling between the production and the distribution activities imposed by the energy market creates several inconveniences for the consumer who, as a result, gets an increasing number of contractors, the responsibilities of which are diminished.
+The legal unbundling of the production and the distribution activities imposed by the energy market creates several inconveniences for consumers in that they have to deal with an increasing number of contractors, each of whose responsibilities are lessened.

-To prevent this, the Law dated 7 December 2006, completed by the Law NOME, created a new section in the French Consumer Code titled 'electricity supply or natural gas contracts',45 the provisions of which apply to contracts concluded by consumers and professionals for less than 36kVA (electricity) or less than 30,000kW (gas).
+To prevent this, the Law dated 7 December 2006 (subsequently augmented by the NOME Law) created a new section in the French Consumer Code titled 'electricity supply or natural gas contracts',48 the provisions of which apply to contracts concluded by consumers and professionals for less than 36kVA (electricity) or less than 30,000kW (gas).

-The supplier must mention several specific provisions both in the offer and the contract.
-Failure to do so is subject to sanctions.47 The consumer can rescind the energy supply contract at any time if it plans to change supplier.
-Professionals are not entitled to ask the consumer for any costs other than those incurred by the rescission, provided that these costs were mentioned in the offer.48
+The supplier must mention several specific provisions in both the offer and the contract.
+Failure to do so is subject to sanctions.50 The consumer can rescind the energy supply contract at any time if it plans to change supplier.
+Professionals are not entitled to ask the consumer for any costs other than those incurred by the rescission, provided that these costs were mentioned in the offer.51

 iv Market developments

-Market developments have taken place in different areas, and in particular on the cost of electricity with the Law NOME and on renewable energies with the Law on energy transition.
-Moreover, the regime of hydraulic concessions has been reformed, notably regarding the procedure applicable to the granting of such concessions.
+Developments have affected different areas of the market, particularly in relation to the cost of electricity (under the NOME Law) and on renewable energies (under the Law on Energy Transition).
+Moreover, the hydraulic concessions regime has been reformed, notably regarding the procedure applicable to the granting of concessions.

 Finally, the implementation of legal frameworks for the self-consumption of electricity and for closed energy distribution systems, such as the one set up by Order No. 2016-1725 of 15 December 2016 subjecting the operation of these systems to the issuance of an administrative licence, might enhance the development of local energy markets in the future.